SynUW/BCWildfire/README.md

 # BCWildfire: A Long-term Multi-factor Dataset and Deep Learning Benchmark for Boreal Wildfire Risk Prediction

-This repository contains the official implementation, data processing scripts, and benchmark models for the paper:
+This repository contains the official data processing scripts for the paper:

 > **BCWildfire: A Long-term Multi-factor Dataset and Deep Learning Benchmark for Boreal Wildfire Risk Prediction**
 > *AAAI Conference on Artificial Intelligence (AAAI-26)*